-It is a pro gaming mouse which could be easily spotted in pro gaming championship.
-It is a highly sought after mouse mainly due to its outstanding sensor capabilities.
+It is a pro gaming mouse that could be easily spotted in pro gaming championship.
+It is a highly sought-after mouse mainly due to its outstanding sensor capabilities.

 The Logitech G903 is the upgraded version of its previous generation and comes with subtle design changes and performance improvement.

 The mouse has a symmetrical design with buttons on both sides.
 This is a medium-sized mouse and ideal for medium to large hand sizes.
 The buttons have a gradual slope with very low hump making it ideal for any grip style.

 Buttons of the mouse are well-positioned.
 The left and right buttons at the front have a sharp-tactile click.
 The side buttons which are present near the thumb area is well balanced.
 It is stiff enough to not get pressed accidentally at the same time light enough to be easily pressed when you want them to.

 The scroll wheel has good scroll steps and feels sharp, the mouse has a free-wheel mode for infinite scrolling.
 It also supports horizontal scrolling.